boystrange/astro/seagull-nebula/index.md

 then re-enabled the mask to increase color saturation with **CurvesTransformation**.

-Finally, I removed the mask and ran **BackgroundNeutralization** to remove a slight reddish cast that was left on the image.
+Finally, I disabled the mask and ran **BackgroundNeutralization** to remove a slight reddish cast that was left on the image.
 The nebula was done!

 ## Star stretching and blending

-Star processing is made easy by Seti Astro's **Star Stretch** script.
+Star processing was easy thanks to Seti Astro's **Star Stretch** script.
 I made sure to enable the removal of green noise and I increased the stretching of stars to 5.5 (many of them were really tiny).
-I then obtained the final image thanks to the [ImageBlend] script.
+I then obtained the final image using the [ImageBlend] script.

 In order to annotate the image I had to plate solve it first, using [IC 2177](https://en.wikipedia.org/wiki/IC_2177) as reference object, 178mm for